Oslandia/workshop-qwc2/workshop.md

 This command builds the application and stores the results under the `prod` directory.
 What's left to be done is copying the content of the `prod` directory to a web-accessible directory.

-In our case we're going to the NGINX we server, which is the web server we already use for QGIS Server 3.
+In our case we're going to use the NGINX server, which is the web server we already use for QGIS Server 3.
 So let's copy the content of the `prod` directory to the NGINX directory:

 ```